thomascrha/emojifinder/README.md

-# emojifinder
+# textual-emojifinder

-A cli interface for finding emojis using the [emojifinder.com](https://emojifinder.com) API.
+A cli interface for finding emojis using textual.